Ahmed-Mattar/ImageProcessingAPI/README.md

 example '/api/image/?filename=fjord&width=400&height=400
 ## Scripts
-use npm build to build the js files use npm test to run the tests but make sure the server is online first usee npm start to run the server
+use npm build to build the js files use npm test to run the tests use npm start to run the server
 ```
 "test": "npm run build && npm run jasmine"
 "jasmine": "jasmine"